8bitbuddhist/PixelMaestro-Studio/README.md

 ![screenshot](screenshot.png)

+## Features

+- Design custom animations and patterns using a fully interactive, real-time, visual editing tool
+- Control up to 256 independent, multi-layered drawing surfaces simultaneously
+- Create beautiful, 24-bit color palettes with support for over 250 colors per palette
+- Use powerful image editing tools to design your own still images and animations
+- Set dynamic time-based animations and transitions using a powerful yet intuitive event scheduling system
+- Upload your changes in real-time to devices connected via USB or serial port
+- Save, load, and share your custom animations to and from your computer and other devices

 ## Usage

 Download the latest version of PixelMaestro Studio from the [Releases](https://github.com/8bitbuddhist/PixelMaestro-Studio/releases) page.
 The [Wiki](https://github.com/8bitbuddhist/PixelMaestro-Studio/wiki) contians information on how to use PixelMaestro Studio and its various features.

-To learn more about the PixelMaestro library itself, visit the [PixelMaestro Wiki](https://github.com/8bitbuddhist/PixelMaestro/wiki) or [check out the repository](https://github.com/8bitbuddhist/PixelMaestro/).
+To learn more about the PixelMaestro library itself, [visit the repository](https://github.com/8bitbuddhist/PixelMaestro/) or check out the [official Wiki](https://github.com/8bitbuddhist/PixelMaestro/wiki).

 ## Running PixelMaestro Studio